k2view-academy/K2View-Academy/articles/31_external_resources/03_invoke_http_rest_call_example.md

 ### Objective and Introduction

-In this example we demonstrates how a Telco mobile carrier can use REST API to reveal customer's location (such as country, city, long&lat coordinates) by customer's current IP domain.

-In our example use case, the carrier wishes to give good response to its customers who might call and complain about a bad service they are experiencing (note that such case is already applied at a Fabric project, with a proactive messages that are sent to customers).
+This example demonstrates how a Telco mobile carrier responds to customers complaining about bad service using a REST API to reveal the location (country, city, long and lat coordinates) of a customer via their current IP domain.
+Note that this use case has already been implemented in a Fabric project, whereby proactive messages are sent to customers.

-Let's assume that there is a feed which update Fabric with carrier's regional issues and that this information is store at a Fabric reference table.
-When customer calls to the call center to complain, a match between current customer's location and that reference table.
-For this, the carrier CRM can call Fabric WS which will response with indication if the customer located in a known bas service area.
+Let's assume that a feed updates Fabric with data about the carrier's regional problems and that this information is stored in a Fabric reference table.
+When customers contact the Call Center to complain, a match is made between their current location and the reference table.
+To do so, the carrier's CRM calls the Fabric Web Service whose response  indicates whether the customer is located in a known bad service area.

-We will show in our example such web-service (WS).
-For information of creating web-services within Fabric please read [here](/articles/15_web_services_and_graphit/03_create_a_web_service.md)
+The following example features:
+-  A Web Service.
+For more information about creating Web Services in Fabric, click [here](/articles/15_web_services_and_graphit/03_create_a_web_service.md).

-We will use REST API call to one of the existing IP Geolocation services - https://ip-api.com/.
-This service provides several response format options and we will use the JSON format, using a JSON parser provided in an external JAR.

-See here to learn about [External Jars](/articles/31_external_resources/01_external_jars.md) usage.
-In this example we will omit the external JAR handling guidelines.
+-  A REST API that calls the IP Geolocation service - https://ip-api.com/ - which responds in JSON format via a JSON parser provided in an external JAR.
+For more information, click [External Jars](/articles/31_external_resources/01_external_jars.md) usage.
+In this scenario we have omitted external JAR handling guidelines.